Introduction

 Role and Rights of the Enforcer

-STAR Trusts are unique in that they require the appointment of one or more enforcers, who are the only individuals with the legal standing to enforce the trust.
+STAR Trusts are unique in that they require the appointment of one or more enforcers, and understanding the role of enforcers is key, as they are the only individuals with the legal standing to enforce the trust.
 Enforcers can be appointed by the settlor at the creation of the trust or through the trust instrument or a court order.
 These enforcers can be either individuals or corporate entities, including beneficiaries, the settlor, or any protectors of the trust.

 The enforcer’s role may either be a right or a duty.
 If there is no beneficiary capable of enforcing the trust, there must be at least one enforcer who is obligated and able to enforce it.
 The court can intervene to appoint an enforcer if necessary.